Accessibility at Auvik

 • The person who requires the dog can provide on request a letter from a physician or nurse confirming that the person requires a service dog.

-A support person means, in relation to a person with a disability, another person who accompanies him or her in order to help with communication, mobility, personal care, medical needs or access to goods and services.
+Support Person: a support person means, in relation to a person with a disability, another person who accompanies him or her in order to help with communication, mobility, personal care, medical needs or access to goods and services.

-A. The Provision of Goods and Services to Persons with Disabilities
+(A) The Provision of Goods and Services to Persons with Disabilities

 Auvik will make every reasonable effort to ensure that its policies, practices and procedures are consistent with the principles of dignity, independence, integration and equal opportunity by: